digitalocean/container-blueprints/DOKS-wordpress/README.md

 **Notes:**

-- The recommended worker nodes for Wordpress is 2 for pod replication on multiple nodes and minimizing the impact of node failure.
+- We recommend using a DOKS cluster with a minimum of 2 worker nodes to reduce application impact in case of node failures.
 The example from this tutorial is using 3 worker nodes, 4cpu/8gb (`$48/month`) each, and the autoscaler configured between 2 and 4 nodes max.
 So, your cluster cost is between `$96-$192/month` with `hourly` billing.
 To choose a different node type, you can pick another slug from `doctl compute size list`.

 - Please visit [How to Set Up a DigitalOcean Managed Kubernetes Cluster (DOKS)](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers/tree/main/01-setup-DOKS) for more details.